Last Updated on 27 August 2024 by Cycloscope

 31 amazing things to do in Malaysian and Indonesian Borneo

-Borneo, the third-largest island in the world.
+Borneo is the third-largest island in the world.
 Divided between three countries: Indonesia, Malaysia, and Brunei.
 There’s certainly not a lack of things to do in Borneo for the travelers.
 In this blog post, we’ll try to help you design your perfect itinerary in Borneo.

 Unfortunately, everything is disappearing to make way for oil palm plantations and nature resists only in small national parks, created recently by the Malaysian government.
 Even if it is already quite late, there is still something to see.
-Those small fragments that can give a pale idea of what Borneo used to be, just a few decades ago.
+Those small fragments can give a pale idea of what Borneo used to be, just a few decades ago.

 The list of things to do in Borneo presented here is certainly far from complete but contains some more off-the-beaten-path adventurous activities that are often overlooked by Borneo travel guides and most bloggers.